SaumitraTandon/SaumitraTandon/README.md

-# 💫 Personal Matrix
+#  👨‍💻 Hello Dev!

-Hi there!
 I'm **Saumitra Tandon**, an Engineering student at the **National Institute of Technology Hamirpur**.
 I have a passion for machine learning and renewable energy solutions.

 ![GIF](https://github.com/SaumitraTandon/SaumitraTandon/blob/main/images/coding%20gif.gif)